 - Challenge negative thoughts/beliefs: Cognitive behavioral therapy (CBT) helps you identify unhelpful or negative thought patterns that affect your emotions and behaviors.
 Instead of ignoring your feelings, CBT can help you identify, process, and learn from them.

 - Make room for discomfort: Acceptance & commitment therapy (ACT) can help you create an enjoyable and meaningful life while accepting the difficulties that are an inevitable part of that life.

 - Practice self-care: It’s easier to process your feelings and offer hope to yourself when your basic needs are taken care of.
 Self-care strengthens the foundation of your physical, mental, emotional, and even spiritual health.

 - Learn to self-regulate: Self-regulating your emotions makes it easier to process your feelings in a healthy way.

 - Define flourishing: What does a healthy, truly positive life look like to you?
 Scientific theories, schools of thought, religions, social movements, and psychological approaches like positive psychology can help you develop a healthier definition than toxic positivity.

 - Ask for help: There is no shame in feeling difficult or negative emotions.
-If you want to start processing suppressed emotions and experiences, click here to find a therapist near you.
+If you want to start processing suppressed emotions and experiences, visit our directory to find a licensed therapist near you.